polmaire/highercam-privacy/privacy-policy.md

 ---

 ## 5. Updates to This Policy
 We may update this Privacy Policy from time to time to reflect improvements or changes in the app.
-The most current version will always be available at [Insert URL].
+The most current version will always be available at [https://polmaire.github.io/highercam-privacy/privacy-policy].

 ---